Mind the Gap: Where Analog Ising Machines Cease to Minimize the Ising Hamiltonian: Supplementary Note 7

 \subsection{Threshold $\alpha_c$ to achieve \boldmath$K_{s}^{\{\frac{\pi}{2}\}}\geq 0$}

 We establish the critical value of \(\alpha\) that ensures stability of the trivial state in the absence of regularization, i.e., for \(K_s = 0\).
 Ensuring \(K_s \ge 0\) is significant because, under this condition, the dynamics evolve along the dominant eigenmode at the point where the trivial state loses stability.
+We first show that the critical threshold \(K_{s,\text{HyIM}}^{\{\frac{\pi}{2}\}}(\alpha)\) is nondecreasing in \(\alpha\).
+Recall that, for the HyIM dynamics, the Jacobian evaluated at the trivial state yields